IMOU Launches New Cordless Camera Cell 3C Series

-LONDON, June 3, 2024 /PRNewswire/ -- IMOU a leading smart IoT solution provider, launched Cell 3C Series which include Cell 3C, Cell 3C Kit and Cell 3C All In One, leading-edge wireless security cameras that combine easy installation and advanced security features with a large capacity battery, and efficient solar panels.
+HANGZHOU, China, June 7, 2024 /PRNewswire/ -- IMOU a leading smart IoT solution provider, launched Cell 3C Series, including Cell 3C, Cell 3C Kit and Cell 3C All In One, leading-edge wireless security cameras that combine easy installation and advanced security features with a large capacity battery, and efficient solar panels.

 IMOU wireless security cameras are ideal for outdoor security settings without power.
 Designed to ensure users spend less money and less time, Cell 3C series are easy to install and features a large 5000mAh battery providing up to 120 days of protection on a single charge.
-Cell 3C Kit and All In One integrates a 3W solar panel that results in less charging and less security concern overall, whilst minimizing environmental impact and maintenance.
+Cell 3C Kit and All In One integrates a 3W solar panel that results in less charging and less security concern, whilst minimizing environmental impact.

 Less Time